compose-spec/compose-spec/spec.md

 ### volumes

-`volumes` define Mount host paths or named volumes into service containers.
+`volumes` defines Mount host paths or named volumes into service containers.

-You can mount a host path as part of a definition for a single service, and there is no need to define it in the top level `volumes` key.
+A host path can be used as part of a definition for a single service, and there is no need to define it in the top level `volumes` key.

-But, if you want to reuse a volume across multiple services, then define a named volume in the [top-level `volumes` key](#volumes-top-level-element), as the containers backing a service can be deployed on distinct nodes, and this may be a different node each time the service is updated.
+To reuse a volume across multiple services, a named volume MUST be declared in the [top-level `volumes` key](#volumes-top-level-element).

 This example shows a named volume (`db-data`) being used by the `backed` service, and a bind mount defined for a single service